mgolden7/MERN_WebProject/webdevproj/README.md

 ### TO RUN...
 1. If you're not already, be sure to change directory to webdevproj.
 Type 'cd webdevproj' in VS Code terminal.
    *note: this project folder typically opens in the root directory: MERN_WebProject
 2. Type 'npm install' in VS Code terminal, as node-modules folder is listed in .gitignore.
-The npm install command will install all dependencies that allow the app to run
-3. Type 'npm startDev' to run the app.
+3. Type 'npm start' to run the app.
 This will open the app at...
     * http://localhost:3000
-4. Use sidebar to navigate features
+4. Follow on-screen prompts
 ___
 ### LICENSE...
 MIT (minimally restrictive)